lf-edge/ekuiper/fvt_scripts/README.md

 - [Multiple EdgeX source configurations](fvt_scripts/select_edgex_another_bus_rule.jmx)

-  The test script is used for testing specifying another EdgeX source configurations in Kuiper.
+  The test script is used for testing specifying another EdgeX source configurations in eKuiper.

   - In the ``edgex.yaml`` configuration file, below additional configurations are specified.